NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Silk Bracelet.md

 Granted by [[Feats/Silk Bracelet|Silk Bracelet]]

-The silk imposes a –10 foot status penalty to all the target's Speeds for 1 round
+You gain a -10 foot status penalty to all your Speeds for 1 round.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*